-Nintendo Switch vs Switch Lite: Which is the best for you?
+Nintendo Switch vs Switch Lite: What's the difference?

 - Nintendo Switch Lite: Coral, turquoise, yellow or grey

-The main Switch is available in a grey version or the most recognisable version featuring blue and red Joy-cons.
+The main Switch is available in a grey version or the iconic original version featuring blue and red Joy-cons.
 However, there have been special editions such as the now-rare Animal Crossing edition (we missed out on that one!)
 The matte-finish Switch Lite is available in coral (pink), turquoise, yellow or grey.
 Again special editions have been available, including a Pokémon version.

 Display